 "Before every visit, we do a safety checklist review, confirming that every patient is free of any lotions and perfumes, has removed all watches and jewelry, and has no electronic devices.
 All patients are also provided with hyperbaric-approved, 100% cotton gowns to change into and wear during their HBOT session.
 Safety is our top priority," she says.

-Before a patient goes into the hyperbaric chamber, the technician will check their vital signs.
-In most cases, the patient is able to start their session as normal.
-However, if the patient's vital signs are abnormal or there have been changes to their medications or medical history, the hyperbaric technician will inform one of the physicians or physician assistants at the facility to review before proceeding with the treatment.
+Before a patient goes into the hyperbaric chamber, the technician will check his or her vital signs.
+In most cases, the patient is able to start the session as normal.
+However, if the patient's vital signs are abnormal, or there have been changes to their medications or medical history, the hyperbaric technician will inform one of the physicians or physician assistants at the facility to review before proceeding with the treatment.
 The supervising provider will determine if they are cleared to proceed that day, or if the patient may actually need to skip the day and/or even visit another doctor.

 “There’s a comfort with patients, knowing they are getting checked every day,” Camacho explains.

-Once the patient has their water cup—to help clear their ears as they pressurize—and grounding bracelet—to prevent static electricity—they are gently placed into the chamber, which is clear and quite spacious.
+Once the patient has his or her water cup—to help clear their ears as they pressurize—and grounding bracelet—to prevent static electricity—he or she is gently placed into the chamber, which is clear and quite spacious.
 In the chamber, the patient can watch a movie or regular cable TV, listen to music, or as many do, take a nap.
-Patients can talk to the technician, who is always next to the chamber overseeing their treatment, at any time during the procedure, as well.
+Patients can talk to the technician, who is always next to the chamber overseeing the treatment, at any time during the procedure, as well.